scality/scality-glance-store/README.rst

 Installation
 ------------
 This package depends on `Scality Sproxyd client`_, a Python client library for Scality Sproxyd connector.
-It must be installed first before installing this package.
+It must be installed before installing this package.

 .. _Scality Sproxyd client: https://github.com/scality/scality-sproxyd-client